SUBMIT A FILM

 CRITERIA

 The films submitted to Cannes Classics must have the mission of promoting cinematographic heritage works.
-The program is based on proposals from right-holders, film catalogue-holders, national archives, cinematheques, studios, producers and distributors.
+The program is based on proposals from right-owners, film catalogue-owners, national archives, cinematheques, studios, producers and distributors.

 Films submitted as world premieres can be: